 If you’re like 95% of other employers in the United States, you conduct one or more types of employment background checks before making an official hire.
 The vast majority of employers who work with background screening companies such as Barada Associates ask for a candidate’s educational and employment history, references, and criminal history to be checked and verified.

 After going through a long and exhausting hiring process, it can be extremely disappointing for both the candidate and the employer when an offer falls through because of a failed background check, but it happens every day across the country.
-In our most recent blog, the background screening professionals at Barada Associates discuss some of the most common reasons employees fail background checks.
+In our most recent blog, the background screening professionals at Barada Associates discuss some of the most common reasons a candidate fails a background check.

 Reporting Background Checks and Findings to Companies

 Third-party employment screening companies conduct background checks based on the type of information employers are looking for.
 However, not all background checks are the same.
 Some companies request a full background check, while others may want just a candidate’s job history and criminal records to be looked into.

 An employee background check company such as Barada Associates reports its findings to its clients’ human resources department for them to make a hiring decision.
 It’s important to note that companies treat the information they receive differently.
 Some companies, for example, may hire a candidate even though there were some negative findings on the background check report, while other companies may choose not to hire the employee.

 We encourage companies to have a written policy stating procedures and expectations for employment at the company.
 That way companies won’t make decisions on a case-by-case basis, and, instead, have documents to provide job applicants with the expectations the business has regarding hiring candidates.